 - When the users you are marketing your app to are not mostly iOS users.
 One of the biggest disadvantages of progressive web apps is that Safari still does not support them.
-They have declared service workers to be "in development" phase, it will take some time until Safari starts supporting all features Progressive Web Apps have to offer.
+They have declared service workers to be "in development" phase, it will take some time until Safari starts supporting all features Progressive Web Apps on iOS have to offer.

 - When your app will not use Bluetooth, Contacts or any other unsupported device functionality.